Vavilov center

-A center of origin is a geographical area where a group of organisms, either domesticated or wild, first developed its distinctive properties.
-They are also considered centers of diversity.
+A Vavilov centre or centre of origin is a geographical area where a group of organisms, either domesticated or wild, first developed its distinctive properties.
 Centers of origin were first identified in 1924 by Nikolai Vavilov.
+Vavilov posited that the center of origin for a species or genus is the same as its center of diversity, the geographic area where it has the highest genetic diversity, but this equivalence has been disputed by later scholars.

 Plants

 Locating the origin of crop plants is basic to plant breeding.
 This allows one to locate wild relatives, related species, and new genes (especially dominant genes, which may provide resistance to diseases).

 Knowledge of the origins of crop plants is important in order to avoid genetic erosion, the loss of germplasm due to the loss of ecotypes and landraces, loss of habitat (such as rainforests), and increased urbanization.
 Germplasm preservation is accomplished through gene banks (largely seed collections but now frozen stem sections) and preservation of natural habitats (especially in centers of origin).

 Vavilov centers

-A Vavilov Center (of Diversity) is a region of the world.
-First indicated by Nikolai Vavilov to be an original center for the domestication of plants.
+A Vavilov Center (of Diversity) is a region of the world first indicated by Nikolai Vavilov to be an original center for the domestication of plants.
 For crop plants, Nikolai Vavilov identified differing numbers of centers: three in 1924, five in 1926, six in 1929, seven in 1931, eight in 1935 and reduced to seven again in 1940.

 Vavilov argued that plants were not domesticated somewhere in the world at random, but that there were regions where domestication started.
 The center of origin is also considered the center of diversity.